akshayshanker/FUES/README.md

 - `m_bar` is the maximum possible gradient of the policy function
 - `endog_mbar` is a boolean indicating whether the cut off gradient used by FUES is endogenously determined using dela

-The derivative of time t policy function can be calculated using the implicit function theorem and the Euler equation (see Section 2.1.4 of the latest working paper).
+The derivative of time t policy function can be calculated using the implicit function theorem and the Euler equation (see Appendix A of the latest working paper).

 It is also possible to set endog_mbar = False and set m_bar = \bar{L} where \bar{L} is the maximum possible gradient of the policy function.